-- Delivery of the Roads, Structures & Street Lighting maintenance programme for 2018/19, which included investment of £3.8m in the Road Network, realising a 1% improvement in our Road Condition Index (RCI) - The 19th century Low Green Footbridge in Irvine has been refurbished, not only protecting our heritage, but giving a new lease of life to an asset that could continue to serve the community into the 22nd century.
-The footbridge is also part of the national cycleway network and makes a vital contribution to encouraging sustainable transport and promoting healthy lifestyles. - Providing a safe and legally compliant fleet - o 100% first time pass rate for vehicle presented for testing at DVSA facility - Local Authority Fleet Operator of the Year - o Retaining Van Excellence Accreditation - Property rationalisation, supporting revenue savings and capital receipts: - Supporting E&C / NAFCO in review of community facilities and libraries - Sale of Springvale Resource Centre, Kilmory School House and The Mount former care home and Montgomerie House - Kilwinning housing office project completed, offering an improved environment for customers and staff - Staff from West Road HSCP offices relocated to Bridgegate House - Cabinet approval regarding site recommendation for replacement of Moorpark Primary School and commencement of design process - Pilot projects completed within Early Learning and Childcare Expansion Programme and Cabinet approval received for the purchase of Marress House for refurbishment as part of the programme - Key project milestone achieved for the new ASN campus at Stevenston, with completion of the design and attainment of planning permission - Restoration of World War 1 memorials to commemorate the centenary of the end of WW1
+- Delivery of the Roads, Structures & Street Lighting maintenance programme for 2018/19, which included investment of £3.8m in the Road Network, realising a 1% improvement in our Road Condition Index (RCI) - Cabinet approval for our Roads, Structures & Street Lighting maintenance programme for 2019/20 will see a further £3.8m investment in our Road Network, ensuring resilience of our roads and associated infrastructure - The 19th century Low Green Footbridge in Irvine has been refurbished, not only protecting our heritage, but giving a new lease of life to an asset that could continue to serve the community into the 22nd century.
+The footbridge is also part of the national cycleway network and makes a vital contribution to encouraging sustainable transport and promoting healthy lifestyles. - Providing a safe and legally compliant fleet - o 100% first time pass rate for vehicle presented for testing at DVSA facility - o Local Authority Fleet Operator of the Year - o Retaining Van Excellence Accreditation - Property rationalisation, supporting revenue savings and capital receipts: - Supporting E&C / NAFCO in review of community facilities and libraries - Sale of Springvale Resource Centre, Kilmory School House and The Mount former care home and Montgomerie House - Kilwinning housing office project completed, offering an improved environment for customers and staff - Staff from West Road HSCP offices relocated to Bridgegate House - Cabinet approval regarding site recommendation for replacement of Moorpark Primary School and commencement of design process - Pilot projects completed within Early Learning and Childcare Expansion Programme and Cabinet approval received for the purchase of Marress House for refurbishment as part of the programme - Planning permission granted for new ASN campus proposal at Stevenston - Restoration of World War 1 memorials to commemorate the centenary of the end of WW1